Contagious Joy Now

 Benefits of mingle/dance connecting:

-attentiveness and confidence in the residents’ physical abilities.
+• Increases movement, which leads to greater attentiveness and confidence in the residents’ physical abilities.

 unnamed (3)

-Pass Out the Who I Am in Jesus Handout
+Who I Am in Jesus Handout

-Plan a Follow-Up Visit to Get to Know a Resident
+Follow-Up Visit to Get to Know a Resident

 Margie Became My Dear Friend.

-After performing a play at a Care Facility, I asked the activities director if I could come back and visit separately with those who do not receive visitors.
+After performing a play at a care facility, I asked the activities director if I could come back and visit separately with those who do not receive visitors.

 She provided a list of residents who did not get visits.
 I was able to form a relationship with a dear friend, Margie.